Circuitbreaker08/Mei-Misaki-My-Beloved/README.md

 Ricing Arch Linux

 Part of the Hackclub Riceathon
-Dedicated to my obsession with Mei Misaki from Another
+Dedicated to my obsession with Mei Misaki from Another (and Programmer Socks)

 # Features
 Another: Mei Misaki Background